 If you have questions about drug interactions that may affect you, ask your doctor or pharmacist.

-It’s not known if Ultomiris is safe to take during pregnancy.
-This medication hasn’t been studied during human pregnancy.
+It’ is unknown if Ultomiris is safe to take during pregnancy.
+This medication hasn’t been studied during pregnancy in humans.

 In animal studies, eculizumab (Soliris), a drug similar to Ultomiris, caused congenital anomalies (commonly known as birth defects) when given to pregnant females.
 But keep in mind that animal studies don’t always predict what will happen in humans.

 It’s important to note that if you’re pregnant and have one of the conditions Ultomiris is approved to treat, your condition has serious risks.
-These risks are both for you and your child.
+Some of these risks can affect both you and your child.
 They include blood clots, bleeding, pregnancy loss, and premature delivery.
 (For more information about these conditions, see the “Ultomiris uses” section above.)

 For more information about receiving Ultomiris during pregnancy, see the “Ultomiris and pregnancy” section above.